 |Early post-apostolic Church||Separate from, sometimes persecuted by, the State|

-|Emperor Constantine (313) onwards||Christianity becomes imperial the State religion|
+|Emperor Constantine (313) onwards||Christianity becomes the imperial religion|

-|Donation of Pepin (756) onwards||Roman Church becomes a supranational State in its own right|
+|Donation of Pepin (756) onwards||The Roman Church becomes a supranational State in its own right|

 |Reformation (16th century)||In some countries the Church becomes a State church|

 |Growth of free churches||Some congregations break away from State affiliation (mostly in the UK and USA, later South America and China)|

 Whatever the outward forms of rule, God exercises his kingship primarily in the heart of the believer.
 But time does not stand still.
 As the world turns away, the Church becomes forced to choose whether to please the world or stick to the faith once delivered and please God.
 It is difficult for the pastor of a State church to say, “Jesus Christ will destroy all the kingdoms of the earth.”
 At the end of the age, God says, “Come out of her, my people, lest you participate in her sins and her plagues become yours.”
 The kingdom belongs to those who hear this call and do separate themselves from the world.